Halvah Apple Bars

 To make candy, it is crucial that you use a candy thermometer to make sure you have reached (and not surpassed) the soft-ball stage.
 (240 degrees F.) In candy making, the “soft ball stage” refers to a specific temperature range where a sugar syrup, when dropped into cold water, will form a soft pliable ball that can easily be picked up but will flatten when removed the water.
 Typically that will happen between 235 – 240 degrees F. I always go to 240 degrees to be safe.
 Invest in a good candy thermometer so you get it right.

 Once you make the halvah, you can do more than eat it simply on its own.
-Consider crumbling it and sprinkling it over ice cream or using it in other recipes.
+Consider crumbling it and sprinkling it over ice cream, adding some to a milk shake, or using it in other recipes.
 See my Halvah Apple Bars for a fun way to use this candy.

 Did you like this recipe?
 Be sure to leave a comment and rating below.
 Would you like to try other versions of halva?
-Try my chocolate covered halva and my basic halva recipes.
+Try my chocolate covered halva and my basic halva recipes too.

 Looking to try your hand at other easy candy recipes?
 Check out some of these.